RHInception/re-docs/setup.rst

 Core Component Requirements
 ---------------------------
 There are two components you must have no matter what workers you choose to support.
-These compoenents are: `RE-REST <https://github.com/RHInception/re-rest/>`_ and `RE-CORE <https://github.com/RHInception/re-core>`_.
+These components are: `RE-REST <https://github.com/RHInception/re-rest/>`_ and `RE-CORE <https://github.com/RHInception/re-core>`_.

 RE-REST
 ~~~~~~~